New STudent Information

 However, in the postsecondary institutional setting such as college, the planning and advocacy becomes your role and accommodations must be requested each semester.
 Postsecondary institutions follow Sections 504 and 508 of the Rehabilitation Act as well as Title II of the Americans with Disabilities Act as Amended in 2008 (ADAAA) as guidance for access and inclusion.

 Self-Identification is important as you enter college, otherwise you risk not receiving the support needed for academic success while in school.
-If you are on an IEP/504 Plan you should self-identify to the Disability Support Services office to discuss disability and accommodations that will remove barriers on the campus and in the classroom.
+If you are on an IEP/504 Plan you should self-identify to the Student Accessibility Resources office to discuss your disability and accommodations that will remove barriers on the campus and in the classroom.
 Our department recommends that you begin the process directly after being admitted to the College to ensure that accommodations are in place for the upcoming semester.

 differences between high school and college